codeaprendiz/learn_devops/home/os_and_concepts/commands/taskset_commands_os_and_concepts/task_111_tcpdump/ReadMe.md

 ### To capture and display network packets transmitted from the source IP address `192.168.1.130` to the destination IP address `142.250.181.78` on any network interface, without resolving hostnames.

+> Note: 192.168.1.130 is the internal IP of the machine where the command is run.
+Basically we want to capture all the network packets going from local mac machine to destination IP 142.250.181.78

 ```bash
 # Terminal 1
 $ nslookup google.com